 Diverting towards Baeyul Langdra from the main highway at Chuzomsa, to the left we see a rock in the middle of the Baechhu.
 This rock is not ordinary, it is considered the hat of Guru Rinpoche and it is believed that the key to open the door of the hidden land of Baeyul Langdra is being hidden beneath it.
 From Ney Wogmin Chhoeying, it takes 10 minutes to reach Baeyul Langdra Ney.

 On the way through the beautiful forests, you will pass many temples including the old Zhabjay Lhakhang where you can see a defined right footprint of Guru Rinpoche and beautifully carved hand-made wall paintings.
-You will also pass a cave where water is dripping through the roof from what appears to be no source.
+Additionally, you will pass a cave with water dripping through the roof though there seems to be no water source.
 Just before reaching the hike’s starting point, you will spot Guru Rinpoche’s walking stick; enormous old cypress trees stuffed with craftsmanship of great lamas.

 Around the temple, we see a footprint of Guru Rinpoche, a sword and a stone vase of immortality, a pair of conch, and a trace of dripping water from this vase which can extend one’s life to 100 years.
 We can also see the tongue of the Ox.